-The MET or Metropolitan Museum of Art is one of the most emblematic museums in the city of New York museums.
+The Metropolitan Museum of Art (MET) is one of the most emblematic museums in the city of New York museums.

-It is one of the world’s largest Museum of art along with the British Museum in London, both for its size, the number of visitors, number of artworks such as the quality of these.
+It is one of the world’s largest museums of art along with the British Museum in London.
+They almost have the same size, number of visitors and artworks.

 In this article, I’ll present this museum and explain everything you need to know to make the most of your visit.

 What is the history of the MET?

 The MET opened in 1872, so it has more than 140 years.
 It was created by wealthy Americans to compete with European museums.